 Weigh your options: Filing for bankruptcy should be the last resort and if you have no other option.
 Before you go ahead, take a rain check of your financial status.
 Calculate the amount you need to repay for debts and see how much funds you will need.
 Contact the lenders and negotiate with them for a full and final loan settlement.
 The lenders may waive off surcharges and interest rates when you agree for a final settlement.

 Document your debts: Analyze the type of debts you have.
 Some debts cannot be canceled even if you file for bankruptcy.
 If you have incurred debts that cannot be erased, then filing for bankruptcy is not a very good option for you.
-In the United States, most states have certain provisions for assets that is exempt from bankruptcy.
+In the United States, most states have certain provisions for assets that are exempt from bankruptcy.
 Here is a list of debts that cannot be erased no matter what.

 When you file for bankruptcy, the court will seize all the valuable assets including property.
 The list of exempted assets will depend on the state that you live in. some assets can be protected even when you file for bankruptcy.
 Some of them are: